Aider-AI/aider/docs/unified-diffs.md

 Aider now asks GPT-4 Turbo to use
 [unified diffs](https://www.gnu.org/software/diffutils/manual/html_node/Example-Unified.html)
-to edit your code when you request new features, improvements, bug fixes, test cases, etc.
+to edit your code.
-Using unified diffs massively reduces GPT-4 Turbo's bad habit of "lazy" coding, where it writes half completed code filled with comments like "...add logic here...".
+This massively reduces GPT-4 Turbo's bad habit of "lazy" coding, where it writes half completed code filled with comments like "...add logic here...".